auth0/docs/STYLEGUIDE.md

 Keep paragraphs short for internet reading.

-## Imperative Sentences

-When directing the reader to perform a task, you can often omit the subject of the sentence: Click **Save**.

-## Singular they
+## Singular "they"

-When a sentence cannot be constructed without a pronoun, the best solution for avoiding gender-specific pronouns or repitition of the subject is to use [singular they](https://en.wikipedia.org/wiki/Singular_they): The user enters their password.
+When a sentence cannot be constructed without a pronoun, the best solution for avoiding gender-specific pronouns or repetition of the subject is to use [singular they](https://en.wikipedia.org/wiki/Singular_they): The user enters their password.

 ## Compound words

-Compound words may be used in three forms: one word, two words, and hyphenated.
-As an example, let's look at runtime.
+Compound words may be used in three forms: one word, two words, or hyphenated.

-When referring to something that happens at run time, the proper format is two words.
-When referring to the runtime engine that runs or translates the code, the proper format is a single word.
-Finally, when using run time as an adjective, such as run-time execution, the proper format is the hyphenated form.
+For example, when referring to something that happens at "run time", the proper format is two words.
+When referring to the "runtime engine", the proper format is a single word.
+And when using it as an adjective, such as "run-time execution", the proper format is the hyphenated form.

-Other commonly encountered compound words include server side and client side.
+Other commonly encountered compound words include "server side" and "client side".
 The same rules apply.
-When you write code for the client side, you use two words.
-When you write client-side code, because client-side is an adjective here, use the hyphenated form.
-Client side and server side are never single words (clientside).
+When you write code for the "client side", you use two words.
+When you write "client-side code", the adjective form uses a hyphen.
+"Client side" and "server side" are never single words (clientside).

 ## Punctuation

 ### Colons
-Colons are useful when you are directly referring to an example, such as "here is the relevant code:"
+Colons are useful when you are directly referring to an example, such as "Here is the relevant code:"

 ### Adjectives
 Hyphens are used between adjectives and the verb they modify if and only if the adjective does not end in "ly."
 Therefore, "commonly used adjectives" is not hyphenated, while "oft-quoted phrase" is.

 ### Punctuation and quotes
-In American English, but not British English, punctuation properly belongs inside quotation marks.
-Therefore, if you incorporate a quote into a sentence, either within or at the end, such as our editor said "You must end quotations with periods inside the quotation marks," you would construct the quotation as you see here, with the comma inside the quotation marks.
+In American English, punctuation properly belongs inside quotation marks.
+Therefore, if you incorporate a quote into a sentence, either within or at the end, such as our editor said "You must end quotations with periods inside the quotation marks," you would construct the quotation as shown here, with the comma inside the quotation marks.

-If this becomes an issue when quoting code because the code does not include the punction mark in question, do not place the punctuation mark inside the quotes.
+The exception is when quoting code.
+If the code does not include the punctuation mark, do not place the punctuation mark inside the quotes.

 ## Formatting

 ### Titles and subheads

-Only the first level title should be in Title Case.
+Only the first level title should be in "Title Case".
 All subheads should be in sentence case.

 ### Notes

-**NOTE:** A note is a at most two sentences that refer to the immediately preceding text to provide additional clarification.
-Do not use block quote style for notes, it makes the note too prominent.
+**NOTE:** A note is at most two sentences that refer to the immediately preceding text to provide additional clarification.
+Do not use a block quote for notes; it makes them too prominent.

 ### Panels